Sitecore/sitecore-android-sdk/README.md

 Sitecore Mobile SDK for Android 1.0
 ===================================

-Sitecore Mobile SDK is designed to help the developers create Android applications that use content managed by Sitecore CMS.
+Sitecore Mobile SDK for Android, is a framework that is designed to help the developer produce Android based applications that use and serve content that is managed by Sitecore.

-## Main features
+This enables developers to rapidly develop Android applications (across multiple Android devices with differing screen sizes) that fully utilize the features of the device, for example, camera, location, accelerometer, and gestures.

+## The SDK includes the following features:

 ### JavaScript API
  * Show native alert